Satisfactory Academic Progress

 Satisfactory Academic Progress Policy

-Federal guidelines for student financial assistance eligibility require that standards of satisfactory academic progress (SAP) be equal or stricter than the standards required of students who are not receiving financial assistance.
-Generally all periods of the student’s enrollment count when reviewing for SAP, even periods in which the student did not receive federal funds.
+Federal guidelines for federal student aid eligibility require that standards of satisfactory academic progress (SAP) be equal or stricter than the standards required of students who are not receiving financial assistance.
+All periods of the student’s enrollment count when reviewing for SAP, including periods in which the student did not receive federal funds.
 Hampton University is required by federal regulations to institute standards of satisfactory progress for students receiving Title IV assistance.
 Hampton University has adopted financial aid standards that differentiate between students receiving assistance and those students not receiving assistance.

 Why Must Schools Maintain and Enforce Satisfactory Academic Progress Standards?
-In order to comply with the laws of the Higher Education Act (HEA 484) and Code of Federal Regulations (34 CFR).
-In sum, in order to receive any grant and/or loan assistance under this title, a student must meet satisfactory academic progress standards imposed by the Financial Aid Office.
-A student is maintaining satisfactory academic progress at the University if they meet the minimum guidelines at the end of each academic year, or its equivalent.
+In order to comply with the laws of the Higher Education Act (HEA 484) and Code of Federal Regulations (34 CFR 668.16(e)34 CFR 668.32(f)34 CFR 668.34).
+In sum, in order to receive any grant and/or loan assistance under this title, a student must meet satisfactory academic progress standards as specified in this policy.
+A student is maintaining satisfactory academic progress at the University if they meet the minimum guidelines at the end of each academic year.

 SAP Quantitative Standard